Juanjuí: History

 The Spanish captain José Gaspar López Salcedo founded this city on September 24, 1827 under the name of Juanjui a contraction of "Juan Huido" (Juan, the escaped).
-The population of Juanjui originally formed mainly by immigrants from Lamas from the late eighteenth and early decades of the nineteenth century.
+The population of Juanjui was originally formed mainly by Kichwa-Lamista immigrants from the province of Lamas, who migrated from the late eighteenth and early decades of the nineteenth century.

 It is said that the pioneer of these immigrants was an Amerindian named Juan, who fled the Lamas, or by the mistreatment or persecution for justice of the missionaries.
 He came to give these territories and to live with the people of Chacho Village.
 After some years he returned to Lamas and brought his family and some other families who came attracted by the abundance of references wildlife.
 This immigration was intensified even further the independence cause.
 By then the settlement of Chacho Lamas was already known as the land of "Juan Huido", with it came more immigrants from Lamas.

 Over the years, Juan Huido was derived the name of Juanjui to designate in any way to these territories.

 On July 2, 1940.
 Juanjui was declared capital city of the new province of Mariscal Caceres.